isomerpages/mlaw-corp/news/speeches/_posts/2023-11-24-post-Speech by SPS Mdm Rahayu Mahzam, at Syariah Court of Singapore's 65th Anniversary.md

 8. Over the years, the SYC has continued its efforts to support the preservation of family relationships, where possible.

 <p style="margin-left: 40px">
-(a) Addressing divorces upstream, the SYC formalised pre-divorce counselling in the form of the Marriage Counselling Programme (“**MCP**”) in 2004.
+(a) Addressing divorces upstream, the SYC formalised pre-divorce counselling in the form of the Marriage Counselling Programme (“<b>MCP</b>”) in 2004.
 Under the MCP, couples are referred to community partners for counselling on their marital issues, to explore if the marriage can be salvaged.</p>

 <p style="margin-left: 40px">
 (b) The MCP was enhanced in 2015 to include a Parenting Program for couples with minor children.
 If the parties decide to proceed with divorce, the counsellor will facilitate discussions on the post-divorce care and living arrangements for the children.
 This upfront discussion outside the court setting helps the parties to focus on their children’s welfare and encourages them to avoid taking adversarial positions during the divorce proceedings.</p>